STATE BUDGETARY AND LEGISLATIVE PRIORITIES

 Agriculture Research and Extension Match: $10,660,611M

 As one of the state’s two land-grant institutions, N.C.
-A&T requests funds to expand Agricultural Research and Cooperative Extension programs to ensure support for research that will continue to produce measurable, high-impact outcomes for local and state economies.
+A&T requests funds to expand Agricultural Research and Cooperative Extension programs to ensure support for research that will continue to produce measurable, high impact outcomes for local and state economies.
 N.C.
 A&T serves all of North Carolina, with a focus on small farmers and limited resource communities.
-Current State appropriation levels for these programs provide only the minimum 1:1 federal match required.
-An additional $10,660,661 would increase the amount of State funds matching federal funds to a ratio of 2:1.
-The additional appropriations would be used to strategically broaden the reach and depth of existing Agricultural Research and Extension programs (such as 4H Youth Development programs), build strengths in new niche/growth areas (such as agricultural entrepreneurship, sustainability, food security, etc.), and leverage synergies with partners.
+An additional $10,660,661 would increase the amount of State funds matching Federal funds to a ratio of 3:1.
+The appropriations would be used to strategically broaden the reach and depth of existing Agricultural Research and Extension programs (such as 4-H Youth Development programs), build strengths in new niche/growth areas (such as agricultural entrepreneurship, sustainability, food security, etc.), grow the personnel, bolster the Ph.D. in Agriculture and Environmental Sciences degree program and leverage synergies with partners

 CAPITAL INVESTMENTS